Board of Directors

-- Serve as a sounding panel for the Executive Director and Senior staff as appropriate.
+- Serve as a sounding panel for the Director of Transportation and Senior staff as appropriate.

-If you know the date on which the item was considered, please go to the webpage for that meeting and review the agenda.
-The files for all calendar items appear after the meeting notice but before the agenda text.
+If you know the date on which the item was considered, please go to the webpage for that meeting to review the agenda and the staff report for every item.
 The minutes of the meeting will list the action taken by the Board with respect to every item on the agenda.
 Minutes are posted within 48 hours of approval (at the next Board meeting).

 Also available online are Resolution Logs.
 A Resolution Log is maintained for actions taken by the SFMTA Board/Parking Authority Commission in prior years.
-If you would like a copy of a resolution, please contact the Board Secretary at 415.701.4505 or via e-mail, email@example.com.
+Following the meeting, a certified copy of the resolution will be posted on the webpage for that meeting.

 Office of the SFMTA Board of Directors

 In addition to the Board of Directors, the SFMTA has a number of boards and committees that are authorized to facilitate agency governance regarding a host of critical transportation areas.
 Some of these entities are internal to the agency, with members who are SFMTA staff.
 Others are interagency committees staffed by the SFMTA and other City departments.
 There are also a number of citizen boards and committees designed to provide public input and involvement in the governance of the agency.

 Many of the governing bodies of the agency are structured for the public’s involvement and participation.
 Explore more of our organization to learn more about how the SFMTA is governed and to see where you might make a contribution to our ongoing efforts to improve transportation in the city and county of San Francisco.

 The San Francisco Municipal Transportation Agency (SFMTA) and its governing body, the San Francisco Municipal Transportation Agency Board of Directors, are committed to providing members of the public their full rights to access public records in the possession of the SFMTA.